Sydney Opera House: Architectural design role of Peter Hall

 After the resignation of Utzon, the Minister for Public Works, Davis Hughes, and the Government Architect, Ted Farmer, organised a team to bring the Sydney Opera House to completion.
 The architectural work was divided between three appointees who became the Hall, Todd, Littlemore partnership.
 David Littlemore would manage construction supervision, Lionel Todd contract documentation, while the crucial role of design became the responsibility of Peter Hall.

-Peter Hall (1931–1995) completed a combined arts and architecture degree at Sydney University.
+Hall completed a combined arts and architecture degree at Sydney University.
 Upon graduation a travel scholarship enabled him to spend twelve months in Europe during which time he visited Utzon in Hellebæk.
 Returning to Sydney, Hall worked for the Government Architect, a branch of the NSW Public Works Department.
 While there he established himself as a talented design architect with a number of court and university buildings, including the Goldstein Hall at the University of New South Wales, which won the Sir John Sulman Medal in 1964.

 Hall resigned from the Government Architects office in early 1966 to pursue his own practice.
 When approached to take on the design role, (after at least two prominent Sydney architects had declined), Hall spoke with Utzon by phone before accepting the position.
 Utzon reportedly told Hall: he (Hall) would not be able to finish the job and the Government would have to invite him back.
 Hall also sought the advice of others, including architect Don Gazzard who warned him acceptance would be a bad career move as the project would "never be his own".